runtastic/legacy_serializer/README.md

-# LegacySerializer, derived from ActiveModel::Serializers
+# LegacySerializer, derived from LegacySerializer::Serializers

 [![Build Status](https://travis-ci.org/rails-api/active_model_serializers.svg)](https://travis-ci.org/rails-api/active_model_serializers)

-ActiveModel::Serializers brings convention over configuration to your JSON generation.
+LegacySerializer::Serializers brings convention over configuration to your JSON generation.

 AMS does this through two components: **serializers** and **adapters**.
 Serializers describe which attributes and relationships should be serialized.
 Adapters describe how attributes and relationships should be serialized.